 Physical server migration

-From time to time, Compute Engine might need to retire a physical server
+On rare occasions, Compute Engine might need to retire a physical

-and move your VMs to a new underlying server.
-During these situations,
+server and move your VMs to a new underlying server due to an event such as a

-newly-provisioned physical server if the user sets the following VM property
+server if the user sets the following VM property (